nandanabhishek/Data-Structures-and-Algorithms/Sorting/README.md

 # Types of sorting
 - **Internal sorting** - Sorts the data resides in the computer’s memory.
+Example - Selection sort, Bubble sort, Insertion sort, Merge sort, Quick sort, Heap sort, Bucker Sort, etc
 - **External Sorting** - Deals with sorting the data stored in files.
 External sorting is applied when there is large amount of data that cannot be stored in memory.
 Example-          Multiway merging